An Indian who lives to explore the world

 Standing outside the President's House in Luxembourg, Bhutoria is flabbergasted when he learns that the man who has stepped out - alone and on a bicycle - is the country's President!
 As for cows, Indians must learn how to take care of the animal from the Dutch.
 In Amsterdam, the Kolkata-based author and a West Bengal minister (who pleads with the author not to tell anyone that he is a minister!) dash into a little restaurant called "Gandhi" and devour on rice and fish they are so badly missing.
 But in Brazil, failing to get vegetarian food, the author buys a sandwich, removes the pieces of fish, washes it clean with milk and eats the bread!

-Title: My Life My Travels: A Travelogue; Author: Sudeep Bhutoria; Publisher: Vani Prakashan
+Title: My Life My Travels: A Travelogue; Author: Sudeep Bhutoria; Publisher: Vani Prakashan; Pages: 188; Price: Rs 399